trothr/ductwork/Specification.md

 It is inspired by CMS/TSO Pipelines and is intended to support a subset of the capability and syntax of that implementation.

-Syntactically, a basic Ductwork pipeline looks like a shell pipeline.
+A basic Ductwork pipeline looks like a shell pipeline.
+Unix and Linux shell users will recognize the syntax.

+A Ductwork pipeline can have multiple streams.
+Users of CMS/TSO Pipelines will immediately be able to construct pipelines that they could not with shell alone.

 Features of the Ductwork project:

 * out-of-band bounding

-Conceptually, records (or "packets" or "messages") in a Ductwork pipeline are similar to lines of text in a plaintext file or stream, such as program source.
-But records are delimited out of band so they can contain anything.
-(Embedded newline characters, or any characters includine NULL, do not affect the structure.)
+Records (or "packets" or "messages") in a Ductwork pipeline are conceptually similar to lines of text in a plain text file or stream, such as program source.
+But records in Ductwork are delimited out of band so they can contain anything.
+(Embedded newline characters, or any characters including NULL, do not affect the structure.)

 * independent stages